GRADES 6 to 8

 We emphasize skill development in preparation for the academic independence that will be absolutely necessary in the Upper School and college.
 Kids go beyond the facts by learning to inquire, think critically, write analytically, and to make a case and defend it.
 Our goal is to develop self-reliant, resilient, and compassionate children who know how to find fulfillment throughout their lives.

-Students get more time and attention from their teachers in our small classes with an average of just 15 students per section.
-We have a low student/teacher ratio of 8:1.
-Charles Wright's Middle School is a diverse learning community with more than 175 girls and boys from across Pierce, South King, Thurston, and Kitsap Counties, 45 percent of whom are students of color.
+Students get more time and attention from their teachers in our small classes with an average of under 15 students per section.
+Each year, we have a low student/teacher ratio of 8:1 or better.
+Charles Wright's Middle School is a diverse learning community with more than 158 girls and boys from across Pierce, South King, Thurston, and Kitsap Counties, 45 percent of whom are students of color.